IoTsec/Room-Climate-Datasets/README.md

 Room climate data, i.e., temperature and relative humidity, is supected to leak privacy-sensitive information, e.g., the number of occupants in the room or even the activity of the occupants.
 We evaluated this privacy threat by running a study in which we measured room climate while a occupant performed a pre-defined series of tasks.

-To encourage further research on these issues, we provide our collected sensor data (with groundtruth) as open data sets.
+To encourage further research on these issues, we publish our collected sensor data (with groundtruth) as open data sets in this repository.
+If you use this data in a publication, please reference [1].

 ## Experimental Setup